PokemonSanFran/pokeemerald-expansion/docs/docs/game_features/items.md

 ### Item Ball
 ![Gif of the player's Pokemon learning and then using a post Gen 3 move](https://archives.bulbagarden.net/media/upload/f/f9/Fire_Blast_III.png)
-Items in the overworld can also be edited bt changing the constant associated with specific object.
+Items in the overworld can also be edited by changing the constant associated with specific object.
 Overworld items are listed in `data/scripts/item_ball_scripts.inc`.

 **Usage**: